edterbak/NodeRed_Heishamon_control/README.md

 Here is a list of up-to-date firmware's for heishamon. https://github.com/Egyras/HeishaMon/tree/master/binaries
 Note: There is a manual override available for the two new topics.
 <br/>
+There are also some breaking changes with external sensors.
+They need to be reconnected to the right [WP Input] tab AND configured in the dashboard (SYSTEM > SENSORS).

 ********